chopchopmasteronion/bluefalcon/README.md

 1. Clone the repository
 2. Navigate to the project directory
-3. sudo npm install -g angular-cli
+3. **If you do not have angular-cli installed** sudo npm install -g angular-cli
 4. npm install
+5. ng serve

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.